MEBonham/telarus-vendor-grading/README.md

 # Next Steps

 1. Get the python function's deployment on Vercel working.
+Starting with figuring out why Vercel stopped recognizing my CI/CD pipeline connection when GitHub updates the repo.
 2. Add a way to dynamically adjust the weights.
 3. Ask for feedback!!!!
 4.